theAlgorithmist/Angular8LazyLoadDynamic/README.md

 # Editing Tabular Data In Angular

-This is the code base for the Medium article, _Dynamic Component Generation in Lazy-Loaded Routes_ (insert url).
+This is the code base for the Medium article, [Dynamic Component Generation in Lazy-Loaded Routes](https://medium.com/ngconf/dynamic-component-generation-in-lazy-loaded-routes-d2e0f9e89c57).

 Author:  Jim Armstrong - [The Algorithmist](http://www.algorithmist.net)